ageorgou/pyproject-toml/docs/linting.md

 !!! example "Run the linter"

-    Run `python -m ruff src` from the root of your project.
+    Run `python -m ruff check src` from the root of your project.

     Look at the error reported about an unused variable.
     The error is correctly identified, but the solution suggested is